 How do they stay securely to my forearm?

 The Hand Speed Trainer™ is made of high-density Neoprene that stretches to form a snug fit around the forearm.
 In addition each HST™ sleeve has two elastic straps that stretch around the sleeve to hold it in place.

 Hand Speed Trainer™ is backed by a 30 day 100% money back guarantee.

 Click here for details.

-- Increases strength & speed of softball-specific muscles for greater bat speed
+- Increases strength & speed of lacrosse-specific muscles for stronger shots and quicker passes

 - Develops muscle memory based on Functional Training methods

-- Neoprene sleeves have 2 built-in slots for 4 oz. & 8 oz.
+- Neoprene sleeves have 2 built-in slots to customize resistance w/ 4 oz. & 8 oz.
 Speed Weights

 - Puts the resistance on the body, not the equipment, allowing increased performance without negatively impacting mechanics